 The Business Start-Up Journey is an inspirational programme which brings student business start-up ideas to life.

-This 12-week co-curricular programme will provide you with a step-by-step guide to starting a business, teaching you the skills that are required to be a successful entrepreneur.
+This 15-week co-curricular programme will provide you with a step-by-step guide to starting a business, teaching you the skills that are required to be a successful entrepreneur.

-The programme welcomes all students from Kent Business School, the School of Computing and the School of Economics at the University of Kent.
-The Journey will largely be based in the ASPIRE space (Accelerator Space for Innovation and Enterprise) in the Sibson building, Canterbury.
-However events will take place across both the Canterbury and Medway campuses.
+The programme welcomes all students at the University of Kent.
+The Journey will be based in the ASPIRE space (Accelerator Space for Innovation and Enterprise) in the Sibson building, Canterbury and at the Medway campus.